 The Samsung Galaxy S10 Plus is the almost-everything-included Samsung phone you really want – if you can afford it and handle its massive 6.4-inch display.
 It was the highlight of the company's output from 2019, matching power and price with a decently-large (but not unwieldy) size.

-We were immediately drawn to it as the bigger and better version of the Galaxy S10 and cheaper Galaxy S10e.
-It redefines what a 'phablet' is in 2019, with a 6.4-inch edge-to-edge screen so big it displaces the front camera to a hole in the top corner.
+We were immediately drawn to the Galaxy S10 Plus as the bigger and better version of the Galaxy S10 and cheaper Galaxy S10e.
+It redefines what a 'phablet' is in 2019, with a 6.4-inch edge-to-edge screen so large it displaces the front camera to a hole in the top corner.
 It’s Samsung’s marginally better answer to the iPhone notch which persists into the iPhone 12 lineup, and while the S20 line has put its punch-hole in the center, we still have a soft spot for the S10 Plus tucking its selfie camera in one corner.

 With a 93.1% screen-to-body ratio, the pixels now stretch from the small top speaker down to the thin bottom chin, and spill over the curved left and right edges.
-This is the best looking screen in a smartphone.
+This is the best looking screen in a smartphone, bar none.
 Hidden under the glass is an ultrasonic fingerprint sensor on the front, and the new Wireless PowerShare feature on back, allowing you to Qi-charge other devices.

 Read our Samsung Galaxy S10 review